000Justin000/GBPN/README.md

 ## Basic Usage

-A GBPN model consists of a MLP that maps features on each node to its self-potential, and a coupling matrix.
+A MLP/BP model consists of a MLP that maps features on each node to its self-potential, and a coupling matrix.
 It can be defined in the same way as any PyTorch Module.

 ```python